-When you think about it, day drinking is the true sport of kings.
-Yes, sports like basketball, football, soccer, and hockey take athletic prowess, but no sport (sans cricket, perhaps) lasts as long as a good bout of day drinking.
+When you think about it, day drinking is the true sport of kings and perfect thing to do while watching the epic finale of a season of football.
+Yes, sports like basketball, soccer, and hockey take athletic prowess, but no sport (sans cricket, perhaps) lasts as long as a good bout of day drinking.
 That being said, day drinking ain’t easy.
 You can’t just go in blind and expect to have a good, enjoyable time.
+To think otherwise is bush league.
 If you go too hard too fast, you’re going to be passed out by noon, giving your friends ample time to give you some new Sharpie tattoos.

 With these tips and tricks, we’ll make sure that you can start and end any day drinking session like the Last Action Hero that you are.